nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Finding a contact tag: `findlead`

-Search for a contact based on their tags.
+Search for a contact based on their leads.

 Format: `findlead <valid lead status>`